kingsplayground/BetterSinkholes/README.md

 # BetterSinkholes Redux

 BetterSinkholes is a plugin that makes **sinkhole environmental hazards** (found in Light Containment Zone - IX Intersections) more realistic and similar to SCP: Containment Breach.
 With the use of this plugin, players who walk into sinkholes fall into the pocket dimension *and may never return*.
-The original plugin was made by [Blackruby](https://github.com/rby-blackruby/BetterSinkholes) but was unfortunately discontinuted by him.
-This repo will be supported by myself (Thomasjosif).

 ## Requirements
 - This plugin uses [EXILED](https://github.com/galaxy119/EXILED/).